What is the Intake Form Feature?

 - Go to Custom Features > Intake Form

-- Click on any entry to view the full response
+- Click an entry to view the full response

 Information Displayed:

-- Type - Intake Form, Feedback, or Survey
+- Form Name and Type - Intake Form, Cancellation, Feedback, or Survey

-- Completed - Whether the customer finished the form
+- Status - Whether the form is pending, completed, or skipped

 Customer Experience

-- Feedback Forms - Sent via notification after attending a class
+- Feedback Forms - After attending a class

 Activity Log